Inspired by Glass banner

 Burnish The Copper Foil

 The edges of the copper around the glass must be pressed down tightly against the glass before it can be soldered.
-This is called burnishing and it most often done with a tool called a fid or lathekin, but lots of things can be used to do this.
+This is called burnishing and it is most often done with a tool called a fid or lathekin, but lots of things can be used.

 Solder The Glass Pieces Together

 The glass pieces are now stuck together with solder.
-Different types of solder can be used depending on the type of project being made.
-The jewelry and coasters here are put together with a lead free solder containing 97% tin and 3% copper.
+Different types of solder can be used depending on the project.
+The jewelry and coasters here are put together with a lead-free solder containing 97% tin and 3% copper.

 Patina And Finish The Project